-AMD Embedded SOCs can accelerate algorithm processing across scan pipelines (image correction, image enhancement, image compression and decompression, storage to memory) and print pipelines (vector image processing and raster image processing).
+AMD Embedded processors can accelerate algorithm processing across scan pipelines (image correction, image enhancement, image compression and decompression, storage to memory) and print pipelines (vector image processing and raster image processing).

 AMD processors are available in a wide range of thermal design power (TDP) levels starting from 5 watts, and are well suited to meet Energy Star and Lot 26 certification standards.

 Select AMD processors contain an onboard AMD Secure Processor designed to meet stringent regulatory security specifications demanded by printer OEMs.

 Heterogeneous System Architecture (HSA) balances CPU and GPU workloads for optimal processing performance, helping reduce latencies and boosting access to shared cache memory.

 AMD’s planned processor availability extends to up to 10 years, providing customers with a long-lifecycle roadmap.

 Amplified Programming Efficiency